LukasRuprecht/ProductivityDashboard/README.md

 # ProductivityDashboard
-A feature-rich Pomodoro Timer application built with React that helps users manage their time effectively using the Pomodoro Technique.
-The app includes a sidebar navigation system, to-do list integration, and user preferences - all accessible with or without creating an account.
+A feature-rich Pomodoro Timer application built with React and a Node.js backend, designed to help users manage their time effectively using the Pomodoro Technique.
+It includes a sidebar navigation system, to-do list integration, and customizable user preferences — all accessible with or without creating an account.
+The app uses a lightweight SQLite database to ensure secure and reliable data storage.

 <img width="1440" alt="image" src="https://github.com/user-attachments/assets/91213112-c460-4d65-bf9d-518240683c9f" />